christylaguardia-student/class-notes/code401/week08/sep01.md

   * target projects on what job you're applying for
   * don't overload with every piece of code
   * examples
-    * "Built a reponseive single page applicatiaon with Angular and Bootstrap"
+    * "Built a responsive single page application with Angular and Bootstrap"
-    * "Wrote a monder anutnticated backend using Epxpress and MongoDB"
+    * "Wrote a modern authenticated back end using Express and MongoDB"
 * work experience
   * include: title, organization, city & state, month & year
   * volunteer - direct outcome
   * not just paycheck jobs
-  * relevant responsibilites
+  * relevant responsibilities
   * don't need to include everything
   * don't just discuss what you were tasked with, describe what you accomplished
   * use ownership based language